Package 'msmbayes'

 Value

-A data frame with one row per misclassification probability. from indicates the true state, and to indicates the observed state.
+A data frame with one row per modelled misclassification probability. from indicates the true state, and to indicates the observed state.
+Error probabilities fixed by the user are not included.

 See Also